While any dog can be a loyal best friend, some breeds are inherently more loyal than others.

 Now that we’ve talked a bit about loyalty, let’s talk about our picks for 15 of the most loyal dog breeds that make great family dogs.

-You might associate the St Bernard dog with rabid Cujo or rowdy Beethoven.
+You might associate the Saint Bernard dog with rabid Cujo or rowdy Beethoven.
 However, the Saint Bernard was bred to rescue people from avalanches.

 These days, a St Bernard is more likely to be a large lapdog than a rescue dog.
 However, those instincts to help people are still there, and they’ll do nearly anything for their family.

 Bad breeding can lead to health or temperament problems.
 To ensure you get a healthy, loyal Saint Bernard, do thorough research to find a reputable breeder.

 Barry was a famous Swiss St Bernard who rescued somewhere between 45-100 people in the Alps from 1800-1812.
 His body rests in the Natural History Museum in Berne, Switzerland along with a monument to his legacy.